 Another Alternative to Age-Based Portfolios

 If you don’t have age-based portfolios, what should you do?
-In the case of Virginia, they have non-evolving portfolios, meaning the investments do not get reallocated as your child gets older.
+In the case of Virginia, they have non-evolving portfolios, meaning the investments are not reallocated as your child gets older.
 You can construct your own portfolio with these investment options, but you’ll need to change the allocation as your child nears college.
 You can, however, use the age-based portfolios as a good to a reasonable asset allocation.